Investment Losses from Broker Churning? The Churning Attorneys at The White Law Group can Help.

-If you suspect account churning, you should seek counsel from an experienced FINRA Arbitration attorney, such as the securities fraud attorneys at The White Law Group.
+If you suspect your broker of churning, you should seek counsel from the experienced churning attorneys at The White Law Group.
 If your broker has churned your account, you may be able to recover your losses by filing a FINRA arbitration claim against your brokerage firm.

 How do I know if my Broker is Churning my Account?

 -If you notice a high frequency of trades in your account without a clear investment strategy or rationale, it could be a sign of churning.

 -Observing a pattern of quick turnovers in your portfolio, where investments are sold shortly after being purchased, may indicate churning.

 -If you see unusually high commissions or fees relative to the size and activity of your account, it could be a warning sign.

 -Did your broker fail to provide clear explanations or justifications for trades made in your account?
 It may indicate an attempt to hide churning activity.

 -If your broker seems to lack a clear and consistent approach to managing your investments, it may be a red flag.